linuxserver/docker-organizr/README.md

 ## Versions

+* **26.02.19:** - Upgrade packages during install to prevent mismatch with baseimage.
 * **22.02.19:** - Rebasing to alpine 3.9.
 * **11.02.19:** - Fix permissions on new app location
 * **31.12.18:** - Moved to pipeline building from v1-master branch